The Definition of Company Culture

-What is company culture and how does it impact the workplace?
-Company culture is the personality of a company.
+Company culture refers to the personality of a company.
 It defines the environment in which employees work.
 Company culture includes a variety of elements, including work environment, company mission, value, ethics, expectations, and goals.

-For example, some companies have a team-based culture with employee participation on all levels, while others have a more traditional and formal management style.
+Some companies have a team-based culture with employee participation on all levels, while some businesses have a more traditional and formal management style.
 Other companies have a casual workplace without many rules and regulations.

 Why Company Culture Matters